 If a product contains the determined amount of a listed chemical, a Prop 65 warning is necessary.
 Take for example the warning on Coffee, currently in litigation.
 The lawsuit claims that because a chemical called acrylamide can be produced when coffee beans are roasted, stores that sell coffee should have to post a Proposition 65 warning.

 It is interesting to note that the warning is triggered because roasted beans might contain acrylamide.
 Several items are affected similarly, a listed chemical might be present or it might not, or present in trace amounts in a raw good prior to manufacture/blending.
 Unfortunately, Prop 65 does not allow ambiguous language in the warning, a manufacturer cannot say “Warning: May cause cancer or reproductive harm”

 To best understand the danger, refer to section 15 and 16 of the Safety Data Sheet (SDS).
 For chemical products, an SDS has to be made available to purchasers.
 On our website, you can find the SDS for all of our products on the product specific page or in the top menu of the homepage.

 It might be surprising that environmentally and user safe products would warrant a Prop 65 warning.
-During the manufacturing process for our raw goods, sometimes harmful components are removed from the finished product or used while making it.
-In our raw goods, the manufacturers that supply our raw goods indicate that trace amounts of Prop 65 chemicals occur (they may or may not be present in the finished raw goods at zero to very small trace amounts, but the manufacturer has to indicate that they do).
-So, in our final products, we dilute that even more, but trace amount may be present.
+During the manufacturing process for our raw goods, sometimes harmful components are removed from the raw goods or are used temporarily while making them.
+In our raw goods, the manufacturers that supply them indicate that trace amounts of Prop 65 chemicals occur; they may or may not be present in the finished raw goods at zero to very small trace amounts but the manufacturer has to indicate that they do.
+So, in our final products, we dilute them even more, but trace amounts may be present.

 Franmar is committed to bringing you safer products to use.
 Hopefully, this has helped to explain why you might see a Prop65 warning on one of our products or on your favorite cup of coffee.